What is a barium enema?

 (GI) tract.
 Your lower GI tract includes the large intestine (colon) and rectum.

-X-rays use a small amount of radiation to create images of your bones and internal
+X-rays use a small amount of external radiation to create images of your body, its

 Fluoroscopy is often used during a barium enema.
-Fluoroscopy is a kind of X-ray movie.
+Fluoroscopy is a special kind of

 The test uses barium.
 Barium is a substance that makes certain areas of the body show